National Council of Resistance of Iran: Under Maryam Rajavi leadership

-In June 2020, a majority of members of the US House of Representatives backed a “bipartisan resolution” supporting Maryam Rajavi and the NCRI's “call for a secular, democratic Iran” while “condemning Iranian state-sponsored terrorism”.
-The resolution, backed by 221 lawmakers (including Louie Gohmert and Sheila Jackson Lee), gave support to the Rajavi's 10-point plan for Iran's future (which include “a universal right to vote, market economy, and a non-nuclear Iran”) while calling on the prevention of “malign activities of the Iranian regime’s diplomatic missions.”
-A NCRI representative said that “The fact that out of ten diplomats or agents of the Iranian regime expelled or jailed in Europe and the U.S. for terror plots over the past two years, eight of them were tied to operations against our movement, is a vivid testimony that the NCRI is the alternative to this regime.”
-The resolution also called on the U.S. to stand “with the people of Iran who are continuing to hold legitimate and peaceful protests” against the Iranian government.
+In June 2020, a majority of members of the US House of Representatives backed a "bipartisan resolution" supporting Maryam Rajavi and the NCRI's "call for a secular, democratic Iran" while "condemning Iranian state-sponsored terrorism".
+The resolution, backed by 221 lawmakers (including Louie Gohmert and Sheila Jackson Lee), gave support to the Rajavi's 10-point plan for Iran's future (which include "a universal right to vote, market economy, and a non-nuclear Iran") while calling on the prevention of "malign activities of the Iranian regime's diplomatic missions."
+A NCRI representative said that "The fact that out of ten diplomats or agents of the Iranian regime expelled or jailed in Europe and the U.S. for terror plots over the past two years, eight of them were tied to operations against our movement, is a vivid testimony that the NCRI is the alternative to this regime."
+The resolution also called on the U.S. to stand "with the people of Iran who are continuing to hold legitimate and peaceful protests" against the Iranian government.

 In February 2021 Belgian court in Antwerp sentenced Assadollah Assadi, who worked at the Iranian embassy in Vienna, to 20-year jail term for plotting to bomb a rally of NCRI outside Paris in June 2018.
 He was arrested in Germany in June 2018.
 A Belgian couple of Iranian origin was also arrested with explosives and a detonator.
 A fourth man, Belgian-Iranian poet Merhad Arefani, was arrested in Paris and accused of being an accomplice.
 All three were convicted in a Belgian court for taking part in the plot and given jail terms of 15 to 18 years.

+Free Iran Summit

+The NCRI holds annual rallies in support of its goals.
+The "Free Iran" summit in Paris, an annual gathering of over 1,000 former or current officials, dignitaries, and lawmakers, urges the adoption of "a more resolute policy" vis-a-vis Iran.
+Guests who have attended the summit since 2020 include heads of government, including Janez Janša and Stephen Harper, prominent American and European ministers and secretaries, such as Mike Pompeo and Bernard Kouchner, and lawmakers including Íngrid Betancourt, Bob Menendez, Ted Cruz, Kevin McCarthy and Hakeem Jeffries.

 Global reception

-The NCRI received support from US Congress and US officials including Tom Ridge, Howard Dean, Michael Mukasey, Louis Freeh, Hugh Shelton, Rudy Giuliani, John Bolton, Bill Richardson, James L. Jones, Edward G. Rendell, Brian Binley, and Lt.
-General Thomas Mclenerney.
+The NCRI has received support from US officials including Tom Ridge, Howard Dean, Michael Mukasey, Louis Freeh, Hugh Shelton, John Bolton, Bill Richardson, James L. Jones, Rudy Giuliani, Joe Lieberman, Edward G. Rendell, Brian Binley, and Thomas McInerney.
+Some of its supporters have been paid to speak at NCRI events.
+The group actively lobbies in the US Congress and the EU parliament, despite official denial.